EladKarni/InputMapperPresetLoader/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
+You have 2 opeions for installing the plugin:

+A) __Download and install the plugin using the Godot Asset Library - https://godotengine.org/asset-library/asset/2138__

+  1. In your project, go to the asset library and locate the plugin
+  2. Install the plugin
+  3. Restart your editor
+  4. Profit!

+__OR__

-To use the plugin, you must download the source code, and put it in a your projects `addon` folder.
-Once that is done, restart your editor and then:
+B) __Download the source code, and put it in a your projects `addon` folder.
+Once that is done, restart your editor and then:__

   1. Open Project Settings Window
   2. Navigate to the plugin tab
   3. Make sure to enable this plugin
   4. Restart the editor
+  5. Profit!

 <!-- CONTRIBUTING -->